PdxCodeGuild/20171003-FullStack-Day/3 - JavaScript/docs/15 - APIs and AJAX.md

 | 5XX  | server error |

 ## AJAX

 AJAX stands for "asynchronous javascript and XML", and allows you to execute HTTP requests from JavaScript.
 You can read more about AJAX [here](https://developer.mozilla.org/en-US/docs/AJAX) and [here](https://www.w3schools.com/xml/ajax_intro.asp).

 Here's how to execute an AJAX request in native JavaScript.
+You can read more about XMLHttpRequest [here](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest).
 Remember status 200 means 'success'.

 ```javascript
 let xhttp = new XMLHttpRequest();